47deg/scalacon21-slides/README.md

 ### Fonts

-- For headlines we use [Poppins](https://fonts.google.com/specimen/Poppins).
-You can download it in [Google Font](https://fonts.google.com/specimen/Poppins)
+- For headlines, we use [Poppins](https://fonts.google.com/specimen/Poppins).
+You can download it from [Google Fonts](https://fonts.google.com/specimen/Poppins)
 - For paragraphs, lists, tables...we use [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro).
-You can download it in [Google Font](https://fonts.google.com/specimen/Source+Sans+Pro)
+You can download it from [Google Fonts](https://fonts.google.com/specimen/Source+Sans+Pro)
-- For code we use [Fira code](https://fonts.google.com/specimen/Fira+Code).
-You can download it in [Google Font](https://fonts.google.com/specimen/Fira+Code)
+- For code, we use [Fira code](https://fonts.google.com/specimen/Fira+Code).
+You can download it from [Google Fonts](https://fonts.google.com/specimen/Fira+Code)

 ### Colors